Jurj-Bogdan/dot-log/README.md

 * The `FileWriter` key is optional, otherwise the writers array would be enumerative instead of associative.
 * The writer name key is a developer-provided name for that writer, the writer name key is **mandatory**.

-The writer priority key is not affecting the errors that are written, it is a way to organize writers, for example:
+The writer priority key is not affecting the errors that are written, it is a way to organize writers.

-1 - FILE
-2 - SQL
-3 - E-mail
-It is the most important to write in the file, the sql or e-mail are more probably fail because the servers can be external and offline, the file is on the same server.

 The writer priority key is optional.